 Your Faith is being tested

-A second set of temptations that we might go through are fiery trials which the Lord has permitted by His will to happen to us.
+A second set of temptation that we might go through are fiery trials which the Lord will permit by His will to happen to us.
 There is no test, no struggle or hardship that can happen to us unless the Lord by His grace does not permit it to happen.
-These diverse temptations could be from a person losing their job, their loved one dying in a car accident or them losing their being destroyed in a fire.
+These diverse temptations could be from a person losing their job, their love one dying in a car accident or them losing their being destroyed in a fire.
 The God we serve never sleeps or slumbers and is not caught off guard by what is going on in our lives.
 However, the Lord will our faith to be placed on trial so that we can see how genuine our faith and why we must come forth as pure gold (1 Peter 1:6-7).

 Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy (1 Peter 4:12-13).